sroehling/FutureBudget/Retirement Simulator/AppStoreReleaseChecklist.md

      app.
 Run both commands on the previous version of the app to confirm the information is the same.

   7. Discard the build settings set in step 3.
 Right-click on the build file and select "Source Control->Discard Changes".

+## Validate and Submit App to App Store

-10. Validate the Release Build
+1. Validate the Release Build

   1. Using the same archived app folder names as the step above, perform a folder difference using DiffMerge on the previous